Open Enrollment for the 2018-2019 School Year

 Purpose: This policy is in place to address the process for handling admissions at Wilson Preparatory Academy.
 The goal of this admissions policy is to declare the process and methods that will be used to admit students in a fair and consistent way that does not offer priority to any student except those specifically noted in charter school law 115C-238.29F(g)(5).

 Wilson Preparatory Academy is a nonprofit, tuition-free charter school authorized by the state of North Carolina.
 As a charter school, Wilson Preparatory Academy will be open to all students who would otherwise qualify for enrollment in North Carolina Public Schools.
 The school will not discriminate against any student on the basis of ethnicity, national origin, gender, or disability.
 Wilson Preparatory Academy will open enrollment for the first year of its operation on Monday, January 13, 2014.
 Open enrollment will continue until 11:59 p.m. on Thursday, March 13, 2014 for the 2014-2015 school year.
 At that time the determination will be made as to whether a lottery will be required, or if rolling enrollment will continue until all spots are filled in grades K-8.
 If there are more applicants than there are spots available, we will hold a lottery at 1 p.m. on Tuesday, March 18, 2014, in an open meeting.
-In subsequent years, the open enrollment period will run from October 1 to January 31, and the lottery will occur on the second Tuesday in February at 5PM.
-The lottery date, time and location will be published on the school’s website by January 15th of each year.
+In subsequent years, the open enrollment period will run from October 1 to March 1, and the lottery will occur on March 15, 2018 at 5PM.
+The lottery date, time and location will be published on the school’s website by February 15th of each year.